heatherm/web_f18/README.md

 ### 30% - Peer Facilitation

 Leading Class Discussion.
-Presentations are an opportunity for a pair of students to structure and facilitate the discussion of an assigned activity.
+Presentations are an opportunity for a student to structure and facilitate the discussion of an assigned activity.
+Please see the [facilitation guide](facilitation.md) for more information.

 ### 30% - Final Project